Spite and malice

-Gameplay
+History

+This modern American card game is not recorded until the 1960s, an early reference being seen as a trend-setting game by The Santa Fe Magazine in 1963.
+The first rules are recorded by Richard L. Frey in 1965, who calls it "a recent husband-and-wife game that in some places rivals Russian Bank in popularity".
+However, John McLeod points out that the version that appears in card books is "rather different" from those usually played.

+Rules

 The deck consists of three regular playing card decks with the jokers removed (or jokers may be retained and used as wild), although the United States Playing Card Company's version of the game uses two 52-card decks.
 The rank of the cards is ace low and proceeding normally up to queen, which is the highest card in the deck.
 Kings are wild and may substitute for any other card rank except ace.
 Suits have no bearing on the game.

 The game is usually played with 2 to 4 players.
 The object is to be the first person to move all the cards in your goal pile into the playing piles.
 Players cut for the deal, with the highest card winning.
 Dealer deals 26 cards to each player (or 13 cards if a shorter game is desired).
 The players do not look at these cards but simply collect them into a pile called the goal pile.
 Once each goal pile is dealt, the top card is turned over by each player and placed face up on the pile.
 All undealt cards are left face down in a stack placed central to all players called the draw pile.

 There are three kinds of piles in Spite and Malice: